rust-lang/book/second-edition/src/ch01-02-hello-world.md

 ## Hello, World!

 Now that you have Rust installed, let’s write your first Rust program.
-It's traditional when learning a new language to write a little program to print the text “Hello, world!” to the screen, and in this section, we'll follow that tradition.
+It’s traditional when learning a new language to write a little program to print the text “Hello, world!” to the screen, and in this section, we’ll follow that tradition.

 > Note: This book assumes basic familiarity with the command line.
 Rust itself